Marcabru

-Forty-four poems are attributed to Marcabru, learned, often difficult, sometimes obscene, relentlessly critical of the morality of lords and ladies.
+Forty-four poems are attributed to Marcabru, learned, often difficult, sometimes obscene, and relentlessly critical of the morality of lords and ladies.
 He experimented with the pastorela, a parodic genre which he uses to point out the futility of lust.
 One, L’autrer jost’una sebissa tells of how the speaker's advances are reviled by a shepherdess on the basis of class, and survives with music.
 Another tells of how a man's attempt to seduce a woman whose husband was at the crusades is firmly rebuffed.
 He may also have originated the tenso in a debate with Uc Catola (as early as 1133) on the nature of love and the decline of courtly behaviour.
 Marcabru was a powerful influence on later poets who adopted the obscure trobar clus style.
 Among his patrons were William X of Aquitaine and, probably, Alfonso VII of León.
 Marcabru may have travelled to Spain in the entourage of Alfonso Jordan, Count of Toulouse, in the 1130s.
-In the 1140s he was a propagandist for the Reconquista and in his famous poem with the Latin beginning Pax in nomine Domini! he called Spain a lavador (washer) where knights could go to have their souls cleansed fighting the infidel.
+In the 1140s, he was a propagandist for the Reconquista and in his famous poem with the Latin beginning Pax in nomine Domini! he called Spain a lavador (washer) where knights could go to have their souls cleansed fighting the infidel.

 Four monophonic melodies to accompany Marcabru's poetry survive; additionally, three melodies of poems that may be contrafacta of Marcabru's work may be attributed to him.